 Melasma is dark brown patches of pigmentation that appear on sun-exposed areas of the skin, usually the face.

 Irregular, patchy areas of dark color appear on the skin, usually on both sides of the face.
 The pigmentation most often occurs in the center of the face and on the cheeks, forehead, temples, upper lip, and nose.
 Sometimes people have the patches only on the sides of the face.
 Rarely, melasma appears on the forearms.
-The patches do not itch or hurt and are only of cosmetic significance.
+The patches do not itch or hurt and are only of cosmetic concern.

 During and after treatment, people must be strict about sun protection because treatments make the skin prone to sunburn.
 Also, even a few hours of sun exposure can cause hyperpigmentation to begin again in the treated areas, which would undo the results of months of treatment.